-- At their assigned time, students will pick up an exam package which includes: directions for the exam, a pediatric or postpartum scenario, a list of the exam questions (Appendix C), and an exam booklet.
-Students will then have two hours to research the questions and to hand write answers into the exam booklet.
-This is intended to be an individual exercise. - All answers must be in the students' own words.
+- At their assigned time, students will pick up an exam package which includes: directions for the exam, a pediatric or postpartum scenario, a list of the exam questions (Appendix D), an exam booklet, and a room number.
+Students will then have two hours to research the questions and to hand write answers to the 6 questions into the exam booklet.
+This is intended to be an individual exercise.
+Any discussion or sharing of exam content will be considered cheating and dealt with as such. - All answers must be in the students' own words.
 They may be asked by the examiner to rephrase answers for clarity.
 Students may refer only to the written answers in their exam book during the exam.
 No other reference materials are to be used during the oral portion of the exam.